WHAT DEGREE PROGRAMS DOES THE THEATRE DEPARTMENT OFFER FOR STUDENTS INTERESTED IN ACTING?

 DO YOU EVER BRING IN GUEST ARTISTS?

 YES.
 We often bring in professional artists with special expertise to support our productions and expand our training.
 We have engaged artists to teach and/or perform mask work, stage combat, puppetry, Japanese Noh theatre, casting and auditioning skills, and voice over, and specialized acting techniques.
 We also bring in guest directors and designers so that students experience a wide range of artistic ideas and approaches.
 Students have been able to learn from and interact with artists such as Tim Miller, Lee Breuer, Ann Bogart, Liz Lerman, Daniel Ettinger, Phyllis Nagy, and Kari Margolis.

 I AM A TRANSFER STUDENT.
 HOW DO I ENTER THE PROGRAM?

 We welcome transfer students and will work with you to insure your success.
-You are not required to audition before beginning your course work.
+You are not required to audition before beginning your course work, however you are encouraged to audition for our Accelerated BFA (see above).
 As a transfer student, it is critical that you make an appointment to have your previous course work evaluated and to create a plan of study that will allow you to graduate as expeditiously as possible.
-Do not register for classes before meeting with a Theatre department advisor.
-To schedule a meeting contact Gregg Schraven at email@example.com.
+Do not register for classes before meeting with a Theatre Department Advisor.
+Please contact Professor Eve Muson at firstname.lastname@example.org to schedule a meeting.